 He established three drivers of how customers attach value to a product:

 - Need: A lack of an essential requirement.

 - Want: A specific requirement of products to satisfy a need.

 - Demand: A set of wants plus the desire and ability to pay for the product.

 Essentially, customers will buy products that best match their perceived value of the product.

-A generic product is a version of the product containing only those attributes or characteristics necessary to function.
+A generic product is a version of the product containing those attributes or characteristics necessary to function.

-For example, if you need to process digital images, but do not have the time and money.
+For example, suppose you need to process digital images but do not have the time and money.